Therapist vs. clinical psychologist: what’s the difference?

 What’s the difference between a master’s MFT and a clinical psychology degree?

-People who want to become a marriage and family therapist must obtain a master’s MFT or similar degree.
-Professionals who want to become a clinical psychologist, which requires a doctorate, might begin by earning a master’s in clinical psychology.
+People who want to become marriage and family therapists typically complete a master’s degree in marriage and family therapy or a closely related field that meets state requirements.
+Professionals who want to become clinical psychologists and require a doctorate might begin by earning a master’s in clinical psychology.

-Common MFT curriculum topics include family systems, couples’ therapy, child and adolescent counseling, spirituality and counseling, and human sexuality.
-Master’s in clinical psychology curriculum topics include theories and practice of counseling and psychotherapy, multiculturalism and diversity, research methods, assessments of behavior, and biological basis of behavior.
+Common MFT curriculum topics include family systems, couples therapy, child and adolescent counseling, spirituality and counseling, and human sexuality.
+Master’s in clinical psychology curriculum topics include theories and practices of counseling and psychotherapy, multiculturalism and diversity, research methods, behavioral assessment, and the biological basis of behavior.

 A master’s in MFT could take two to four years to complete as a full-time student.
 A master’s in clinical psychology can take at least two academic years of full-time study to complete.